Darius Vinnett

-Darius Vinnett (born September 30, 1984) from St. Rose, Louisiana is a former American football cornerback.
+Darius Vinnett (born September 30, 1984) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was signed by the St. Louis Rams as an undrafted free agent in 2007.
-He played college football at Arkansas and high school football at Destrehan High School.
+He played college football for the Arkansas Razorbacks and high school football at Destrehan High School.

 Vinnett was also a member of the Atlanta Falcons, Florida Tuskers and Virginia Destroyers.